sec0uth/brick-abode-project-interview/README.md

   - [Juniper](#juniper)
   - [Ansible](#ansible)

+# Target python version
+The default stable version on Bionic: `3.6.9`.

 # Building Docker Images
 You can start testing or running with provided docker environment.
 Containers were the chosen method to achieve the requirement of testing and runing on a `Ubuntu 18.04` system.